hfndb/cookware-headless-ice/docs/tiny-budget-hosting.md

 ## Hosting at home

 In case you have a computer running 24/7, and a stable internet connection, that can be used to expose a website to others.

-Points of attention:
+**Points of attention:**

 + Yearly expenses: Domain registration, like sample.com.
 Prices start at approx. $10 or €10 yearly.
-Though some providers also hand out free subdomains like yourname.sample.com
+Though some providers also hand out free subdomains like yourname.sample.com.
 + Domains are connected to one or more IP numbers using DNS registration.
 Domain providers offer a control panel for such configuration.
 + You'll need to fiddle with port forwarding in your router, to route incoming request to the proper computer.
-+ The computer you use needs to run a webserver, like [Nginx](https://en.wikipedia.org/wiki/Nginx) or [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server)
++ The computer you use needs to run a webserver, like [Nginx](https://en.wikipedia.org/wiki/Nginx) or [Apache](https://en.wikipedia.org/wiki/Apache_HTTP_Server).

 ## Hosting elsewhere